newrelic/docs-website/src/data-dictionary/events/Transaction/http.statusCode.md

   - Transaction
   - TransactionError
   - NrIntegrationError
+  - Span
 ---

 The HTTP response code associated with the transaction.
-For some agents, this has been replaced with `http.statusCode`.